 As survivors slowly returned from their shelter, they came back to see their community devastated by miles upon miles of tornado damage.

-“I still cannot wrap my mind around the absolute devastation,” recalls KY3 News Anchor Steve Grant.
+“I still cannot wrap my mind around the absolute devastation,” said KY3 News Anchor Steve Grant.
 “It was extraordinarily difficult to find all the right words.”

 Officials reported 116 deaths from the tornado just one day after it hit, per federal records.
 The death toll grew to 161 in the long weeks and months that followed.